-Providing support for hepatitis
+Providing support for people affected by hepatitis

 We also work to improve community health literacy surrounding hepatitis to help reduce stigma and discrimination and transmission while increasing testing and treatment.

 1 in 5 people living with